- Brand name

 - Warm the ear drops to body temperature by holding the bottle in your hand for a few minutes.
 Do not heat the drops in hot water because they may get too hot and cause pain and dizziness.

-- Either sit or lie down so that the ear you are treating is facing up.
+- Either sit and tilt your head or lie down so that the ear you are treating is facing up.

 - Gently pull the top of the ear up and back.
 This helps to straighten the ear canal so the ear drops can reach the eardrum.